There are lots of ways to make the devices that you use to interact with your PC—like a mouse or keyboard—easier to use.

 Make the keyboard easier to use

-Use Filter Keys to set the sensitivity of the keyboard so it can ignore brief or repeated keystrokes.
+- Turn on the toggle under Filter Keys to set the sensitivity of the keyboard so it can ignore brief or repeated keystrokes.

-You can also control your PC with just your voice using Windows Speech Recognition.
-To learn more, see Use Speech Recognition.
+You can also control your PC with just your voice using Windows speech recognition.
+To learn more, see Use speech recognition.